 The katipō (Latrodectus katipo) and the redback spider (Latrodectus hasselti) belong to the same genus as the American black widow spider.
 These two are the only venomous spiders found in New Zealand.
 In both species, it is the adult females that are capable of biting humans.
 Bites from these spiders are not common, as by nature they are shy non-aggressive animals.
 Bites from both species are extremely rare, and there is a safe and effective anti-venom for both redback and katipō bites.

 White-tailed spiders (Lampona cylindrata and Lampona murina) are Australian natives that arrived in New Zealand in the late 19th century.
 The white-tailed spider bite can be painful, but the initial burning feeling, swelling, redness and itchiness at the bite site usually goes and there are no long-lasting effects.
 Media attention and medical reports have suggested that bites may cause necrotic ulcers (destroyed skin).
 However, an Australian study (2003) has shown no evidence linking necrotic ulcers to white-tailed spider bites.
-White-tailed spider bites are not considered poisonous to humans.
+White-tailed spider bites are not considered venomous to humans.

-The bluebottle jellyfish, also known as the Portuguese man-of-war (Physalia physalis and the slightly smaller Physalia utriculus), is our most poisonous jellyfish.
+The bluebottle jellyfish, also known as the Portuguese man-of-war (Physalia physalis and the slightly smaller Physalia utriculus), is our most venomous jellyfish.
 Despite its outward appearance, the Portuguese man-of-war is not a true jellyfish but a siphonophore (a colonial organism made up of many minute individuals).
 True jellyfish are single organisms.

 All jellyfish (including the Portuguese man-of-war) have microscopic stinging cells called nematocysts.
 These structures are numerous on the tentacles or body of the animal and are used to capture prey.
 A small dose of venom is contained within each nematocyst.
 A sting from a Portuguese man-of-war jellyfish will most likely result in nothing more than localised pain and itchiness.
 Characteristically, stings cause a linear collection of weals, with a surrounding red flare.
 Extensive stinging (more likely from larger specimens) may lead to symptoms including nausea, vomiting, headache, chills, drowsiness, breathing difficulties, cardiovascular collapse or death – though such symptoms are very rare.